sidtalia/ML-HACKSRPINT/README.md

                                                      transformed image

 An audio file can be seen as an array.
-1 second of an audio file generally has 44100 values which is = 210 x 210 ( I am no expert in this field but I'd say they did this to make matrix operations easier for normal sound modifications )
+1 second of an audio file generally has 44100 values which is = 210 x 210 ( From what I know, this is a complete coincidence.. or is it?
+(X files theme song starts playing in the background) )

 I used the deep-dreamer as an adhoc "transformer".

-Original audio, reshaped to 210x210x3 (notice there's very little RGB component)
+Original audio, reshaped to 210x210x3.
+This image represnts a 3 second block of the audio file where each second forms the either the R,G or B component (notice that there's very little color in these images.
+This may be because the "beats" tend to line up in time for the most part).

 ![original](https://user-images.githubusercontent.com/24889667/54002272-fd67e600-4173-11e9-9990-bac587a9e047.jpg)

-transformed audio :
+transformed audio.
+The output retains most of the original pattern but does add some changes and at the same time brings in color.
+The color (in my opinion) represents the intentional slight mis-alignment of the beats.
+The blurring of the image adds a bit of noise(god only knows how I got away with that) :

 ![transformed](https://user-images.githubusercontent.com/24889667/54002274-02c53080-4174-11e9-95cb-f5cc79db16a3.jpg)